Photo of gold pagoda

 Vang Vieng – Laos’ adventure capital

 Vang Vieng, once known as the country’s hedonistic capital has been reformed into a place of quiet tranquillity with endless opportunities to enjoy nature.
 Adventure travellers, this is one of the best places to visit in Laos.
-The town has taken it back to basics with its karst mountain landscape and lazy river that can be experienced by kayaking, caving, hiking and hot air balloon rides.
+The town has taken it back to basics with its karst mountain backdrop and lazy river that can be experienced by kayaking, caving, hiking and hot air balloon rides.
 Thank goodness Vang Vieng has passed its time of tubing bar to bar for pail size drinks concocted of unknown substances.
 I would hate to have had to skip this natural beauty.

 Vientiane – Wats and wonder